 Methods: Forty healthy participants wore a SenseWear Pro3 Armband (SWA, v.6.1), the SenseWear Mini, theActiheart, ActiGraph, and ActivPAL monitors, while being monitored with a portable indirect calorimetry (IC).Participants engaged in a variety of low intensity activities but no formalized scripts or protocols were usedduring these periods.

 Results: The Mini and SWA overestimated total EE on average by 1.0% and 4.0%, respectively, while the AH,the GT3X, and the AP underestimated total EE on average by 7.8%, 25.5%, and 22.2%, respectively.
 Thepattern-recognition monitors yielded non-significant differences in EE estimates during the semi-structuredperiod (p = 0.66, p = 0.27, and p = 0.21 for the Mini, SWA, and AH, respectively).

 Conclusions: The SenseWear Mini provided more accurate estimates of EE during light to moderate intensitysemi-structured activities compared to other activity monitors.
 This monitor should be considered when there isinterest in tracking low intensity activities in groups of individuals.

 Calabró, M. Andrés; Lee, Jung-Min; Saint-Maurice, Pedro F.; Yoo, Hyelim; and Welk, Gregory J., "Validity of physical activity monitors for assessing lower intensity activity in adults" (2014).
-Health, Physical Education and Recreation Faculty Publications.
+Health and Kinesiology Faculty Publications.
 23.